 Martijn Huisman.
 Born in 1986 in the Dutch city of Rotterdam.
 I am a researcher and author with a naturally inquisitive mindset and international outlook.
 Unearthing new insights and sharing knowledge are the driving forces behind my curiosity and dedication as a researcher.

-Specialized in the fields of Health, Media & Communication, I am currently a PhD researcher at the Department of Communication Sciences within the Faculty of Political and Social Sciences at Ghent University (Belgium).
-Earlier I worked 5+ years for international market research agency InSites Consulting as a qualitative researcher.
+Specialized in the fields of History, Health, Media & Communication, I am currently a PhD researcher at the Department of Communication Sciences within the Faculty of Political and Social Sciences at Ghent University (Belgium).
+Previously I worked 5+ years for international market research agency InSites Consulting as a qualitative researcher.

 I graduated from the Erasmus University Rotterdam (The Netherlands), after having completed studies in History (BA) and Media and Communication (MA).
 I spent six months at Keio University in Tokyo (Japan) as an exchange student, and was a guest student with a focus on Japanese history and cinema at Leiden University (The Netherlands).

 Grounded in academic practices, my research and writings blend personal fields of interest with professional skills and expertise.
 Topics I write about include media & communication, health communication, Japanese history and cinema, and, most notably, reggae music.
 Besides various digital publications, I have published a photo book together with Gijsbert Hanekroot about Bob Marley & The Wailers in The Netherlands (Babylon By Bus: Bob Marley & The Wailers Live and Up Close).
 A second book, entitled, The Reggae Nation: The Global Legacy of Bob Marley and The Wailers will be released on May 11, 2021.